Vopaaz/checkpointing/docs/docs/comparison.md

 # Comparison with Similar Packages

 Some other packages have similar functionality as `checkpointing`.
-However we handle some cases better than them, as explained below.
+However, we handle some cases better than them, as explained below.

 ??? info "How the cases are written"